microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-02.md

 1. Run the following command to build & run the application.

     ```shell
-    docker compose up --build -d --remove-orphans
+    docker compose up --build --remove-orphans
     ```

 1. Navigate to the locally running application in the browser (http://localhost) & play the game

-    > Common Problems:
-    >
-    > - If the docker image does not start correctly, it may be because it cannot access the database.
-Verify that connections can be made to the server.
-By default, the server will restrict access to the database.
-Add a firewall rule.

 ### Check for records in the database

 1. Open the Azure portal (https://portal.azure.com).

-1. Navigate to the Azure SQL Server & Database.
+1. Navigate to the **Azure SQL Server** & **SQL Database**.

-1. Open the Query Editor & login with the credentials you specified earlier.
+1. Open the **Query Editor** & login with the credentials you specified earlier.

 1. Run the following query to see the records in the `GameRecords` table.

     ```sql
     SELECT * FROM [dbo].[GameRecords]
     ```

+### Troubleshooting

+- If the Docker image does not start correctly, it may be because it cannot access the database.
+Verify that connections can be made to the server.
+By default, the server will restrict access to the database.
+Add a firewall rule.